 For a homeowner, the important takeaway is simple: the longer you wait, the more you owe.
 Each month adds interest, and every new tax bill the investor pays on your behalf adds another layer of charges.

 Under New Jersey law, a tax lien certificate holder generally cannot file a foreclosure complaint until two years from the date of the tax sale.
 During that two-year period, redemption is an absolute right — the tax collector must accept payment and release the lien.
+This applies statewide, from high-tax municipalities in Bergen County to cities like Camden and Trenton in South Jersey.

 In 2024, the U.S. Supreme Court’s decision in Tyler v.
 Hennepin County prompted New Jersey to revise portions of its Tax Sale Law to protect homeowners’ surplus equity.
 As of 2026, NJ homeowners who lose a property to tax lien foreclosure may be entitled to recover the surplus value above the lien debt — but redeeming before judgment is still the only way to keep the home itself.